KenyeeC/dally/README.md

 ## How to use

-- Enter your project paht
+- Entry your project path

 - Enter the following command.

+It will render index.html under your current path on port 3000 by default
 ```
-    dally  // It will render index.html under your current path on port 3000 by default
+dally
 ```
 - Done !
 Dally your font-end project!

 ## Feature
 - Specify html file to reder
+It will render example.html
 ```
-    dally example // It will render example.html
+dally example
 ```

 - Specify server port